mne-tools/mne-python/doc/development/governance.rst

 Duration of service
 ~~~~~~~~~~~~~~~~~~~

-Appointment to the maintainer team is for an indefinite term.
+Appointment to the Maintainer Team is for an indefinite term.

 Termination
 ~~~~~~~~~~~